-Minimum Standards for Alternatives to the Cost Study Template and BLS Tables benefit costs of comparable organizations in similar industries and size.
+Minimum Standards for Alternatives to the Cost Study Template and BLS Tables

+The Cost Study template and the BLS tables should only be used by contractors who have concluded that both the template and BLS tables provide a reasonable approach to comparing benefit costs of comparable organizations in similar industries and size.
 Those contractors who conclude that the Cost Study template and BLS tables do not provide a reasonable comparison of organizations in similar industries and size should use an alternative comparator group or an alternative to the template, or both.
-In those circumstances where the contractor does not believe use of the Cost Study template or the BLS table is a viable option, the contractor should use another cost study approved by the Contracting Officer in fulfillment of its contractual requirement.
+In those circumstances where the contractor does not believe use of the Cost Study template or the BLS table is a viable option, the contractor should use another cost study approved by the CO in fulfillment of its contractual requirement.
 A Cost Study report developed by a consultant must show the benefit costs for the major categories (i.e., paid leave, life and disability insurance, health insurance, retirement and savings, and post-retirement benefits), and must show each category as a percent of payroll and show both Cost Study indexes, one for OEBs and one for health-related benefits, as a percent of payroll.

-Changes to the formulas or methods in the template, other than changes to the rounding method, require Contracting Officer approval.
+Changes to the formulas or methods in the template, other than changes to the rounding method, require prior CO approval.